ajroach42/Docs/2017-01-07-Physical-stuff.md

 1. Dark Fabrics - Ironing on to darker fabrics requires using a more complicated iron on, that is essentially a latex sheet that you'll trim to size and adhear to your fabric.
 This gives you the ability to use white, but it can be less comfortable to wear, and takes practice to get right.
 1. Longevity - heat transfers fade over time.
 I have iron-on shirts that are several years old, and while the images are still present, they do not look as nice as my screen-printed shirts from the same time frame.

-**Third Party**
+### Third Party**

-The Printful is the best 3rd party clothing manufacturer that I know of.
+[Printful](https://www.theprintful.com) is the best 3rd party clothing manufacturer that I know of.
 They will dropship single items, and their prices (though significantly higher than DIY) are not unreasonable.
 I've ordered from them on many occasions, and found them to be great to work with, helpful, and responsive.

 They print directly to the shirt, the end results look wonderful, and they last as long as traditional manufacturing methods.